TheGogy/dotfiles-hyprland/README.md

 Also yes I know I should change it so that I no longer use rofi and only wofi, might do that sometime in the future.

-These files will probably not be updated for a while, then suddenly get a lot of updates at once.
+These files will probably not be updated for a while, although if they are then they might get a lot of updates at once.
 Please don't rely on them; just take what you need from here and have fun ricing.

 ## Showcase:
 ![Showcase 1](https://github.com/TheGogy/dotfiles-hyprland/blob/main/rice-showcase.png)